 - Thaw it for about 15 to 30 minutes.

 What is the time taken for the chicken breast to defrost in a microwave?

-Chicken breast can be defrosted in a microwave for a 2 to 3 minutes on the appropriate defrost setting.
-Check in-between and flip the meat every 30 seconds for even defrosting.
+Chicken breast can be defrosted in a microwave for 2 to 3 minutes on the appropriate defrost setting.
+Check in between and flip the meat every 30 seconds for even defrosting.